jharwell/sierra/README.md

 5. Setup the build environment in your interactive job session:

-        . /home/gini/shared/swarm/bin/build-env-setup.sh
+        . /home/gini/shared/swarm/bin/msp-env-setup.sh

 6. In your interactive session run the bash script to build the project (note that you may want to tweak the cmake defines in the script, or use your own script, depending on what types of experiments you are running).
 If you are not sure if you need to do this, ask!

-        /home/gini/shared/swarm/bin/fordyca-build-default.sh /path/to/project/root
+        /home/gini/shared/swarm/bin/msi-build-default.sh /path/to/project/root

    The argument is the root directory where all repositories should be cloned/built.
-It can be anywhere you have write access to.
+It can be anywhere you have write access to. `$HOME/git` is a good choice.

 7. That's it!
 You are all setup to run on MSI.